lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 ## How can I set my API keys as environment variables?

-When using LaVague, you will need to set any necessary API key environment variables for calls to the Action Engine's LLM, embedding model and the World Model's multi-modal model.
+When using LaVague, you will need to set any necessary API key environment variables for calls to the:

+- Action Engine's LLM
+- embedding model
+- World Model's multi-modal model

-Below, we explain how to set environment variables on Linux, MacOS and Windows.
+Here, we explain how to set environment variables on Linux, MacOS and Windows.

 ### Linux & MacOS